Menu

 • Different styles of teaching are in place so every child is fully involved with learning in class.
 This may involve a range of access arrangements, for example, using more practical resources, visual resources, small group work and talking partners.

 • The class teacher will carefully check on each child’s progress and will decide whether a child has gaps in their learning and needs some extra support to help them make the best possible progress.
-All children receive this provision as part of our commitment to quality first teaching.
+All children receive this ordinarily available provision as part of our commitment to quality first teaching.

 Monitoring & Training